cs4485-s25-alagar-t7/gas/docs/Meeting Minutes/Meeting Minutes February 25th.md

 # Next Steps
 - See the Figma and UI of different views
-- translate timeline & issues into weekly sprints
+- translate timeline & issues into weekly sprints, additionally creating rough dates for each phase
 - do personal updates & action items